docker/docs/ee/dtr/admin/manage-webhooks/use-the-api.md

 ## Prerequisite

-See [Event types for webhooks](/ee/dtr/admin/manage-webhooks/index.md/#event-types-for-webhooks) for a complete list of event types you can trigger notifications for via the API.
+See [Webhook types](/ee/dtr/admin/manage-webhooks/index.md/#webhook-types) for a list of events you can trigger notifications for via the API.

 ## API Base URL